swaptacular/swpt-k8s-config/README.md

    205a82e..fbe45cc  master -> master
 ```

-## Bootstrapping the GitOps

-The next thing is to install a Git server to your Kubernetes cluster,
-which will contain a copy of your GitOps repository.
+## Using private container image registry (optional)

-However, if you want to use a private container image registry
+If you want to use a private container image registry (recommended for
-(recommended for production deployments), you will have to prepare an
+production deployments), you will have to prepare an "image pull
-"image pull secret" containing the credentials for pulling from your
+secret" containing the credentials for pulling from your private
-private registry.
+registry.
 Here is how to do this:

 ``` console
 $ docker login registry.example.com  # Enter the name of your private registry here.